Robin St. Clair Jones (Chair)

 Ffion Thomas

-Ffion Thomas was nominated to the Board of Conservators in 2021 and is currently Chair of the Ashdown Forest Financial and Regulatory Committee.
+Ffion Thomas was nominated to the Board of Conservators in 2021 and was appointed as Vice-Chair in July 2025.
+She also currently serves as Chair of the Ashdown Forest Financial and Regulatory Committee.
 She has over twenty years’ experience working in risk management and financial regulation, and having undertaken an MSc in Sustainable Food and Natural Resources she is currently studying for a PhD, researching the effects of soil health on the tree disease ash dieback.
 Ffion grew up on the beautiful island of Anglesey in North Wales which gave her a great love of wide, open landscapes and nature, and she felt very at home when she moved to live close to Ashdown Forest some 15 years ago.
 This also gave her the opportunity to get involved with many local initiatives to support nature and wildlife, including as one of the founders of Friends of the River Medway, as a volunteer non-executive director at the local biodynamic community supported Tablehurst farm and as a Conservator of Ashdown Forest.